typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 respectively.
 - `String` as value, representing the reservation name.

-As effect type, we will just use an `Either[Throwable, A]` because each booking insertion can fail.
+For the underlying effect, we will use an `Either[Throwable, A]` because each booking insertion can fail.

 Now, we need to implement/define: